charnet3d/DesktopLiveStreamer/README.md

 Desktop Live Streamer
 ===================

-An easy to use application that facilitates watching gaming related streams on Windows, right from your desktop.
+An easy to use application that facilitates watching and recording gaming related streams on Windows, right from your desktop.

-Current release: **0.9.4 Beta** (2013-12-21)
+For recording it is possible to schedule it as in leave it trying to open the stream until the stream is online.
+If to view a channel you have to be subscribed and authenticated you can choose the Authenticate Twitch.tv option.
+You will be presented with a prompt asking you a token.Also your browser will launch sending you to twitch.tv to authenticate livestreamer for access in your account.after you have you will be redirected to a livestreamer page.There you will be given aforementioned token which you will copy and paste to the prompt.Click OK and proceed.

+*Work in Progress*

+I tried to implement this prior to a live streaming i wanted to record since I would be preoccupied with obligations at the time it went online.Unfortunately I was a bit late so the least I can do is publish this for others to use.

 Requirements:
 -------------